 In contrast, variable costs can change depending on business needs, and may include labour, raw materials and utilities.
 While variable costs offer flexibility, they can also put your business at risk of overspending if not managed appropriately.

 Purchasing equipment or machinery outright is one way to fix your costs.
 Leasing tools can make it easier to get up and running, but will likely cost you more in the long run.
 By investing in your own equipment, you can reduce ongoing payments, which is good for your business cash flow.

 For some industries, preparing and sending invoices, and giving clients payment terms, is regular practice.
 However, relying on invoices can mean a delay in getting your money.
-According to a 2017 inquiry by the Australian Small Business and Family Enterprise Ombudsman, around half of businesses had more than 40 per cent of their invoices paid late.

 Reduce your risk, and the administrative burden of chasing up unpaid invoices, by transitioning to upfront payments, or collecting payments on job completion with a portabl.
 This will reduce the number of defaulted or delayed payments from clients, and get that money in your account a lot faster so you can focus on growing your business.

 Regularly reconciling your expenses is one of the best ways to stay abreast of the financial health of your business.
 Knowing your numbers, whatever they may be, is critical for running a successful business.